NenadWritesDocs/docosaurus_nenad/my-website/docs/CV/NenadPajovic_CV.md

 ## FIS (May 2024 - present)

 Back at FIS after after 2 years.
 Now part of a different product , working together with a team of technical writers.
-Documenting end-user documentation, developer guides, improving UI-UX text, and advocating technical writing best practices.
-Whenever I have chance, I learn more about automation (Python, PowerShell, Selenium) and machine learning.
+Documenting end-user documentation, developer guides, improving UI-UX text, and advocating technical writing best practices (docs-as-code approach, working in branches, using prose linting tools, automating everyday tasks).
+Whenever I have chance, I learn more about automation (Python, PowerShell, Selenium), AI and machine learning.

 ## Think Big Development (July 2023 - March 2024)

 As a technical writer, I have had the opportunity to contribute to various aspects of documentation within the organization.
 Collaborating closely with senior PHP developers, I contributed in creating the onboarding guide for new team members.
 Additionally, I have been responsible for creating client-facing documentation, which includes end-user documentation and project specific documents.
+Together with DevOps engineers I documented deployment process to the Azure environment using Terraform.

 ## Grid Dynamics (January 2023 - June 2023)